mfreema5/tawp/pages/relaxed-sideways-stats.md

 I tend to be a visual thinker, so I what I eventually came up with a way to represent the relationship between those four characteristics graphically.
 I think that I understand them now.

 But the best way to check if you understand something is to try to explain it to someone else.
-So, I'm writing this page in an attempt to explain:

-1. the graphics I used to understand the four significance-related characteristics of linear regressions, and
+So, I'm writing this page in an attempt to explain the graphics I used to understand the four significance-related characteristics of linear regressions.

-1. my understanding of how those four characteristics are related to the issue of significance in linear regressions.
+I haven't yet tried to apply visual representations such as these to issues regarding the use of null-hypothesis significance testing.
+Presumably, that will be the next step, once I'm completely satisfied with my understanding of these four characteristics.

 ### Caveat emptor